Arrays and Lists in SQL Server

 XMLATTRPOSReturning the list position from an XML document by using the Numbers table.

-The methods that have been retained from the old suite of tests are mainly unchanged.
+The methods that have been retained from the old test suite in 2006 are mainly unchanged.
 The difference is the methods based on inline_split_me and cte_split_inline where I've applied the workaround for the caching bug.

 The Test Setup